vuereka/vue-arrange/README.md

   pickedItemClass?: string; // class or classes to place on the original of the element in the list that is being picked up.
 Typically: 'invisible' or something like this. unpickedItemClass?: string; // class or classes to place on the items that are _not_ being picked up listTransition?: TransitionProps; // Transition props for the list, dictating how moving, removing and adding items to the list looks.
-See: Vue TransitionGroup documentation. hoverTransition?: TransitionProps; // Transition props for the hovered element.
-See: Vue Transition docuemntation. handle?: boolean; // indicate if the elements should be only dragged using a handle.
+See: Vue TransitionGroup documentation. handle?: boolean; // indicate if the elements should be only dragged using a handle.
 If so, any descendant elements with attribute: 'name="handle"' are used as a handle.
 };
 ```